Concrete, Washington: History

-The town of Concrete has undergone several incarnations, the earliest being a settlement at the northwestern junction of the Baker and Skagit Rivers, known as "Minnehaha."
+The town of Concrete, Washington has undergone several incarnations, the earliest being a settlement at the northwestern junction of the Baker and Skagit Rivers, known as "Minnehaha."
 Amasa "Peg-Leg" Everett was one of the earliest settlers and in 1890, the townsite was platted by another settler, Magnus Miller.
 Shortly thereafter, a post office was established and the town name changed to "Baker."
 In 1905, a settlement across the Baker River came into being due to the building of the Washington Portland Cement Company and was named "Cement City."
 After the Superior Portland Cement Company plant was built in Baker in 1908, it was decided to merge the two towns.
 Inhabitants of the new community settled on the name "Concrete" and the town was so christened and officially incorporated on May 8, 1909.

 Geography

 Concrete (below center) is located in the broad glacier-carved valley of the Skagit River at its confluence with Baker River (mostly hidden by trees).

 According to the United States Census Bureau, the town has a total area of 1.24 sqmi, of which, 1.22 sqmi is land and 0.02 sqmi is water.

 The town lies mostly on the north bank of the Skagit River, and is split into half by the lower Baker River (a tributary to the Skagit River).
 Mount Baker, a stratovolcano, lies northwest of Concrete and Mount Shuksan lies almost directly north.
 Both peaks are part of the North Cascades range.